Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Observations and data reduction

 \subsubsection{Custom Data Reduction}

-The \textit{HST}/COS spectra were homogeneously reduced using CALCOS~v2.15.4 and custom software.
-The raw data were retrieved from the \textit{HST} archive together with the associated calibration files as of November 2011 to ensure calibration with inflight data corrected for the degrading instrument sensitivity.
+The \textit{HST}/COS spectra were homogeneously reduced using CALCOS~v2.21\footnote{ The most recent CALCOS~v3.1 yields identical results, as it still employs boxcar extraction for our dataset that was recorded at COS lifetime position 1.
+Currently, the spatially varying trace of the new \texttt{TWOZONE} extraction algorithm in CALCOS~v3.1 has not been calibrated for all COS lifetime positions.} and custom software.
+The raw data were retrieved from the \textit{HST} archive together with the associated calibration files as of December 2014 to ensure calibration with inflight data corrected for the degrading instrument sensitivity.

 Several customizations of CALCOS were necessary to properly extract and calibrate the spectra.
-By default, CALCOS employs pulse height amplitude (PHA) screening to reject likely background events occurring at the lowest pulse heights (mainly from radioactive decay in the detector material and residual atmospheric particles) and the highest ones (mainly from cosmic rays).
-Since the pulse height distributions of source and background overlap, it is impossible to fully distinguish the two and background subtraction is required (see Appendix~\ref{sect:phaappendix} for further discussion).
-We refrained from pulse height screening because it non-trivially modifies the distribution function of the detector counts, which can be modeled as a superposition of several Poisson distributions (source signal and background contributions).
+By default, CALCOS employs pulse height amplitude (PHA) screening to exclude part of the detector dark current at the extremes of the pulse height distribution.
+For the COS G140L data we refrained from pulse height screening because it may non-trivially modify the distribution function of the detector counts, which can be modeled as a superposition of several Poisson distributions (source signal and background contributions).
 This considerably simplifies the construction of likelihood functions for model fitting to the COS spectra, while almost preserving their quality.
-In addition, pulse height screening is non-trivial in the presence of detector gain sag (Appendix~\ref{sect:backgroundappendix}).
+In addition, pulse height screening is non-trivial in the presence of detector gain sag due to continuous exposure on the same detector region (Appendix~\ref{sect:darkappendix}).
+The four detector offset positions lead to a spread of gain sag around geocoronal Ly$\alpha$ emission in our COS G140L spectra, such that gain sag is particularly strong in the detector region of interest covering \ion{He}{2} absorption at $2.8\la z\la 3.1$.
+For the COS G130M data of HE~2347$-$4342 pulse height screening was necessary ($2\le\mathrm{PHA}\le 18$) to exclude hotspots on COS detector Segment B. As HE~2347$-$4342 had been observed with an almost pristine detector in November 2009 these cuts included all source signal.